cjus/node-neo4j-presentation/presentation/readme.md

 (Person)-[:KNOWS {since: "20120225"}]-(Person)
 ```

-So not only are queries declarative, they're also visually descriptive.
+So in addition to queries being declarative, they're also visually descriptive.

 Let's take a closer look.